-- This course requires students to submit only their OWN WORDS for all parts of the assignments and discussion.
-Give proper citation for any information taken from any source including the textbook, Internet sites or any other source.
-For this course, the main source of information is your textbook and you are to cite the page number where you found the information that you use. - I know students want to help each other but when another student provides you with past questions and/or answers, that is a violation of academic integrity and could result in failure for the class.
-The same is true if you provide another student with questions and/or answers. - Using on-line websites that provide questions and/or answers is also a violation of academic integrity and could result in failure for the class. - For further information and examples please see http://www.southplainscollege.edu/information-for/current-spc-students/library/cslibrarylvl/plagiarism.php or http://tlt.its.psu.edu/plagiarism/tutorial.
+- This course requires students to submit only their OWN WORDS for all parts of assignments and discussions.
+Give proper citation for any information taken from any source including textbook, Internet sites or any other source - I know students want to help each other but when another student provides you with past questions and/or answers, however, that is a violation of academic integrity and could result in failure for the class.
+The same is true if you provide another student with questions and/or answers.

+• Using on-line websites that provide questions and/or answers is also a violation of academic integrity and could result in failure for the class.